-This is the Queensland Government's planning legislation under which Council writes its plans.
+This is the Queensland Government's planning legislation.
+Council writes its plans under this legislation.

 The Queensland Government's Planning Act 2016 (PA) came into effect on 3 July 2017.

-Council has amended its local planning scheme City Plan to align with the new state government legislation.
-These amendments do not change Council’s planning intent but improve and clarify code assessment benchmarks, and reformat the planning scheme structure to improve clarity and overall operation.
+Council has amended its local planning scheme, Brisbane City Plan 2014, to align with the new state government legislation.
+These amendments do not change Council’s planning intent, but improve and clarify code assessment benchmarks, and reformat the planning scheme structure to improve clarity and overall operation.

-Read about the impacts of the new legislation on Council's planning scheme and development assessment process.
+Read about the impacts of the legislation on Council's planning scheme and development assessment process.